CRISES IN THE CAPITALIST SYSTEM

 • Nazism in Germany under Adolf Hitler (1933)

-These governments prioritized militarism, nationalism, and expansionism.
+Dictatorship governments prioritized militarism, nationalism and expansionism.

-3. The Italo-Ethiopian War (Abyssinia Crisis) in 1935.
+3. Italo-Ethiopian War (Abyssinia Crisis) in 1935.

 In 1935, Italy under Mussolini invaded Ethiopia (then known as Abyssinia) as part of its expansionist ambitions.

-The League of Nations failed to stop Italy, revealing its weakness.
+League of Nations failed to stop Italy, revealing its weakness, encouraging aggressors like Germany and Japan.
+Uncontrolled aggression prepared the road to war.

-4. Effects of the Great Economic Depression (1929–1933).
+4. Effects of Great Economic Depression (1929–1933).

-It created a political forum for extremist leaders like Hitler and Mussolini, who promised recovery and national pride.
+G.E.D created a political forum for extremist leaders like Hitler and Mussolini, who promised recovery and national pride.

 Once in power, they pursued aggressive militarization instead of economic reform.